 This book does what it says on the tin!
 It gathers together advice for the current generation of would-be investors to ensure that they make astute decisions when choosing where to place their money.
 Many questions rest on the lips of young people wanting to access the burgeoning market of finance: when, where and how to invest being just the tip of the iceberg.

-From the basics of understanding the linguo, to more hands-on guides written in a tongue-in-cheek tone.
-Opening with an ‘infomercial’ style intro, signed off by Lowry simply as ‘Erin’, there’s no doubt as to why it shot to the top of the bestsellers’ list in the US…the ‘221 pages of fun’ that detail how to avoid being risk averse in a game that encourages (a certain amount of) risky business.
-Chapters that are titled as the questions framed by millenials wanting to invest, Lowry’s answers are drawn from personal experience and hard-learned lessons.
+From the basics of understanding the lingo to more hands-on guides written in a tongue-in-cheek tone.
+Opening with an ‘infomercial’ style intro, signed off by Lowry simply as ‘Erin’, there’s no doubt as to why it shot to the top of the bestsellers’ list in the US…the ‘221 pages of fun’ that detail how to avoid being risk-averse in a game that encourages (a certain amount of) risky business.
+Chapters that are titled as the questions framed by Millenials wanting to invest, Lowry’s answers are drawn from personal experience and hard-learned lessons.

 Entertaining and enlightening – read ‘Broke Millenial Takes On Investing’ and if you enjoy it, look up Lowry’s other titles too.

-So those are your starters-for-ten: enjoy, and remember to refer to these whether you are hoping for a career in finance, studying for a degree or considering an investment of your own.
+So those are your starters-for-ten.
+Enjoy!
+They’ll become your new best friend, whether you are hoping for a career in finance, studying for a degree or considering an investment of your own.